Quantum network: Fiber optic networks

 Optical networks using existing telecommunication fiber can be implemented using hardware similar to existing telecommunication equipment.
-This fiber can be either single-mode or multi-mode, with multi-mode allowing for more precise communication.
+This fiber can be either single-mode or multi-mode, with single-mode allowing for more precise communication.
 At the sender, a single photon source can be created by heavily attenuating a standard telecommunication laser such that the mean number of photons per pulse is less than 1.
 For receiving, an avalanche photodetector can be used.
 Various methods of phase or polarization control can be used such as interferometers and beam splitters.
 In the case of entanglement based protocols, entangled photons can be generated through spontaneous parametric down-conversion.
 In both cases, the telecom fiber can be multiplexed to send non-quantum timing and control signals.

 In 2020 a team of researchers affiliated with several institutions in China has succeeded in sending entangled quantum memories over a 50-kilometer coiled fiber cable.

 Free space networks

 Free space quantum networks operate similar to fiber optic networks but rely on line of sight between the communicating parties instead of using a fiber optic connection.
 Free space networks can typically support higher transmission rates than fiber optic networks and do not have to account for polarization scrambling caused by optical fiber.
 However, over long distances, free space communication is subject to an increased chance of environmental disturbance on the photons.

 Free space communication is also possible from a satellite to the ground.
 A quantum satellite capable of entanglement distribution over a distance of 1,203 km has been demonstrated.
 The experimental exchange of single photons from a global navigation satellite system at a slant distance of 20,000 km has also been reported.
 These satellites can play an important role in linking smaller ground-based networks over larger distances.
+In free-space networks, atmospheric conditions such as turbulence, scattering, and absorption present challenges that affect the fidelity of transmitted quantum states.
+To mitigate these effects, researchers employ adaptive optics, advanced modulation schemes, and error correction techniques.
+The resilience of QKD protocols against eavesdropping plays a crucial role in ensuring the security of the transmitted data.
+Specifically, protocols like BB84 and decoy-state schemes have been adapted for free-space environments to improve robustness against potential security vulnerabilities.